Lancelot Booth: Career

-Booth also wrote a number of plays including Crime in the Clouds, performed at the Royal Standard Theatre in Sydney in January 1898 by Henry's Sydney and Suburban Company and Outlaw Kelly (1899) a four Act melodrama, first performed in Tasmania in September 1899 by the Henry Dramatic Company.
+Booth also wrote a number of plays including Crime in the Clouds, performed at the Royal Standard Theatre in Sydney in January 1898 by Henry's Sydney and Suburban Company and Outlaw Kelly (1899) a four Act melodrama, first performed at the Victoria Theatre (Newcastle), on Saturday, 12 August 1899, by the Henry Dramatic Company.

 In addition to writing plays, he published short stories, poetry and children's fiction as well as two popular novels: The Devil's Nightcap (1912), an Australian bushranging adventure of the Frank Gardiner–Ben Hall gang, and Tools of Satan (1914), a murder mystery in an English setting, both published by the NSW Bookstall Company.

 Many of his short stories and poems were published in The Queenslander.
 Favourite subjects were bushranging and life on the gold diggings, with many themes exploring encounters between migrants from the 'old country' and the Australian bush.

 In May 1903 at the age of 58, Booth commenced on a walking tour of the north coast of New South Wales, starting at the Hunter River and ending at the Tweed River on the Queensland border and then back again.
 His plan was to publish an account of his travels and although he duly completed this endeavour, the account appears to have never found its way into print.

 Death and afterward

 Booth died on 20 May 1913 in Balmain aged 67 and is buried in Rookwood Cemetery in Sydney.
 His wife, Eliza, pre-deceased him 20 years earlier on 4 September 1893.
-Together, they had ten children: Mark, George, Harry, Francis, Ada, Ernest, Ruby, William, Archibald, Harold and Mary.
+Together, they had eleven children: Mark, George, Harry, Francis, Ada, Ernest, Ruby, William, Archibald, Harold and Mary.